ampproject/amphtml/spec/amp-var-substitutions.md

 #### HTML Attributes

 Provides values of attributes of HTML elements inside of an amp-ad tag which match a given CSS selector.
-This is only available within the same amp-ad tag; it will not, for instance, allow a publisher to obtain information about the content of an ad.
+This only allows an amp-analytics tag to query attributes of HTML elements loaded by that amp-analytics tag's parent amp-ad tag.
+It will not allow a publisher to obtain information about the content of an ad, nor will it allow metrics of one ad to be seen by the provider of another ad on the page.

 * **platform variable**: N/A
 * **amp-analytics variable**: `${htmlAttr}`